 - Whisk flour, baking powder and salt together in a bowl.

-- In an electric mixer, beat butter and sugar on medium until fluffy, 3-6 minutes.
+- With an electric stand or hand held mixer, beat butter and sugar on medium until fluffy, 3-6 minutes.
 Add eggs, one at a t time, and vanilla and beat until combined.
 Reduce speed to low, slowly add flour mixture, and beat until combined.
-If your dough is too sticky to work with, refrigerate briefly.
+If your dough is too sticky to work with, refrigerate it briefly.

 - Bake for 10-12 minutes, until edges are set and beginning to brown but centers are still soft and puffy.
 Let cool on sheet for 10 minutes and then transfer to a wire rack.